ganimsaj/IAAS-Curriculum/doc/iaas-curriculum.md

 ### <a name="aBPM"></a> Advanced Business Process Management

 The concept of *subprocesses* and corresponding *coordination* technology is introduced. *Human Tasks* and *human oriented processes* as well as corresponding middleware is discussed in detail.
 Advanced modeling paradigms like *pi-calculus* as well as *workflow patterns* are presented.
 Requirements and problems of *adaptive workflows* are discussed, and an overview on *case handling* including *CMMN* is given.
-The role of business process technology in *outsourcing* and especially *choreographies* are introducewd. *Process compliance* is covered, and the role of *process mining* including its algorithmic aspects is revealed.
+The role of business process technology in *outsourcing* and especially *choreographies* are introduced. *Process compliance* is covered, and the role of *process mining* including its algorithmic aspects is revealed.

 ### <a name="Cloud"></a> Cloud Computing